psychometrics-ds/psychometrics-ds.github.io/README.md

 - **Content**: Update the list of resources, including titles, links, authors, and descriptions.
 Add or remove resources as necessary.

 ---

-This guide should help you manage the content on the Psychometrics and Data Science Laboratory website effectively.